-The Ian Ramsey Centre for Science and Religion, University of Oxford, and the Faculty of Philosophy, Universities of Warsaw, in collaboration the Faculty of Philosophy, Zagreb University invite applications for the New Generation Scholars Exchange programme.
-The Exchange programme will give young scholars in Central and Eastern Europe working on Big Questions at the intersection of science theology and philosophy the opportunity to participate in three fully funded workshops taking place at the Universities of Warsaw, Zagreb and Oxford.
-Participants will have the further opportunity to apply to continue the research they undertake as part of the New Generation Research Exchange during a term of funded supervised research at Oxford University.
+The Ian Ramsey Centre for Science and Religion, University of Oxford, the Faculty of Philosophy, Universities of Warsaw, and the Humane Philosophy Society, in collaboration the Faculty of Philosophy, Zagreb University invite applications for the New Generation Research Exchange programme.
+The Exchange programme will give young scholars in Central and Eastern Europe (CEE) working on Big Questions at the intersection of science, theology and philosophy the opportunity to participate in three fully funded workshops taking place at the Universities of Warsaw, Zagreb and Oxford.
+Participants will have the further opportunity to apply to continue the research they undertake for the Fellowship during a term of funded supervised research at the University of Oxford.
 Participants' research projects will be assessed by an external committee after the final workshop takes place to determine possible supervisors for research visits to Oxford.
+The Fellowship will conclude with an alumni workshop in the summer of 2025 to take place in Trogir, Croatia.